Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-flexbox-most-easy-center-vertical-and-horizontal.md

   - css
 ---

-Ever needed just to center an element entirely?
+Ever needed to center an element entirely?
 This was almost impossible before `flex`, and we had some crazy hacks for this...
-Nowadays, `flex` makes it only three lines of `CSS`
+Nowadays, `flex` makes it only three lines of `CSS`.

 ```css
 .container {